Tips on how to perform a 24-hour carbohydrate load

 • Get plenty of sleep and avoid new foods and products.
 Stick to what your body knows.

-PF&H Energy Drink Mix – 30 g carbohydrates (1 scoop), pH-neutral, gentle on the stomach
+PF&H Energy Drink Mix – 30 g carbohydrates (1 scoop), pH neutral, gentle on the stomach

-PF&H Gel – 30 g fast-absorbing carbohydrates
+PF&H Gel – 30 g of fast-absorbing carbohydrates

 Good luck!